rflandau/Orv/implementations/slims/PACKETS.md

 # Packets

+## FAULT

+**Type Number:** 1

+Sent by a vk as a negative response to a request.
+Indicates that the request was denied or otherwise failed.
+This may be because of server error, a bad request, or just that the vk is unable to process the request at this moment.

+FAULT may be sent in response to any number of request packets.

+### Payload

+1. *packet type*: the type of the original packet (in uint form).
+    - example (in response to a HELLO): 2
+1. *reason*: (OPTIONAL) reason for rejecting this JOIN request.
+    - example (for REGISTER): "bad stale time"
+    - example (for VK_HEARTBEAT): "not my child"
 ## HELLO

+**Type Number:** 2

 Sent by a node not part of the vault to introduce itself.
 VKs respond to HELLOs with HELLO_ACK.